core-wg/comi/draft-ietf-core-comi.md

 # Security Considerations

 For secure network management, it is important to restrict access to configuration variables only to authorized parties.
-CoMI re-uses the security mechanisms already available to CoAP, this includes DTLS {{RFC6347}} and OSCORE {{RFC8613}} for protected access to resources, as well as suitable authentication and authorization mechanisms, for example those defined in ACE OAuth {{I-D.ietf-ace-oauth-authz}}.
+CORECONF re-uses the security mechanisms already available to CoAP, this includes DTLS {{RFC6347}} and OSCORE {{RFC8613}} for protected access to resources, as well as suitable authentication and authorization mechanisms, for example those defined in ACE OAuth {{I-D.ietf-ace-oauth-authz}}.